Academics » Curriculum

 An overview of the life of Jesus, the Messiah, using the four Gospels.
 This course consists of 8 units thematically developed to teach spiritual truths and adapt spiritual attitudes and habits from the four gospel accounts of Jesus’ life.
 Each unit usually contains lessons with a mix of content, deeper reading, discussions, and applications.
 Self-Bible study and other start-of-class activities each day are used to reflect a growing spiritual life in Jesus.

 This course follows the development of the New Testament Christian Church after the Ascension of Christ.
 The book of Acts is used as the source for the historical background.
-Some of the Pauline epistles, such as Galatians and Thessalonians, are fully studied and other epistles are studied on occasion.
+Some of the Pauline epistles, such as Galatians and Thessalonians, are fully studied, and other epistles are studied on occasion.
 Application to today’s church is emphasized.
-Students are encouraged to not only grow in their faith, but share their faith outside of the four walls of school.
+Students are encouraged not only to grow in their faith, but share their faith outside of the four walls of school.

 Theology 11 *